dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector.md

 ## 1 - The game module for this canvas example

 To start out with I made a game module that contains public and private methods that can be used to create a game state, and work with that state.
-This module follows the pattern of using a Immediately Invoked Function Expression to wrap up everything that is used interanly and then return a public API that is used outside of the module.
+This module follows the pattern of using a Immediately Invoked Function Expression to wrap up everything that is used internally and then return a public API that is used outside of the module.

 ```js
 var game = (function () {